nhsconnect/FHIR-NRLS-API/pages/retrieval/formats/retrieval_observations_fhir_stu3.md

 summary: Observation List, FHIR STU3 format information retrieval.
 ---

-The `Observation List FHIR STU3 v1` retrieval format represents a list of observations that were made in relation to a patient, with required supporting information.
+The `Observation List FHIR STU3 v1` retrieval format represents a list of observations made in relation to a patient, with required supporting information.

 All pointers which allow for retrieval in the `Observation List FHIR STU3 v1` record format **MUST** return information conforming to the guidance and requirements specified on this page.